jmajaca/infobot-public/doc/server_setup.md

 Run command `sudo bash tools_setup.sh` to install listed tools.

-## Database setup
+## Docker database setup

 This part of setup is based on [this](https://phoenixnap.com/kb/deploy-postgresql-on-docker) and [this](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-debian-9) tutorial.
 To setup database run command `sudo bash database_setup.sh`.
 For script to work you will need **docker-compose.yaml** file in which options are defined.
-For access to that file please contact maintainer of the project.
+File can be accessed via API from `**TODO** api_url`.
-Command will first create empty docker container containing postgres database and then it will fill database with tables from infobot-public project.
+Command will create two databases: one for production and one for testing.
+Both databases will be initialized with empty tables from infobot project.
+Production database is on default postgres port `5432` while test database is on port `5431`.

+## Docker application setup